-Nobody thinks of dying young, but if you’re the parent of small children/children, you need to prepare for the unthinkable.
+Nobody thinks of dying young, but if you’re the parent of small children, you need to prepare for the unthinkable.
 This is where the Will portion of an estate plan comes in.
 In order to ensure that your children are taken care of, in a manner that you approve of, you’ll want to name their guardians in the event when both parents die before the children turn 18.

 Without such a Will, the courts will again step in.
 And this time it’s not to determine who gets a piece of real estate or artwork, it’s who will raise your children, and where they would live.

 Also, how do you intend your children to receive your assets?
 If your children are minors when both parents pass away, the estate must go into Trust until the children are old enough (18) to receive – who would you like as your Trustee?
 You can choose rather than leave it to the bureaucrats to decide.

-If you are wealthy and do not want ALL of your estate distributing to your teenage children in ONE go then you need to consider the options of distributing sensibly over time and when the children are mature enough to inherit.
+If you are wealthy and do not want ALL of your estate distributed to your teenage children in ONE go then you need to consider the options of distributing sensibly over time and when the children are mature enough to inherit.

 Spares Heirs A Big Tax Bite

 If you live in Hong Kong then there are one or two taxes to worry about when you die, mainly to do with property.
 When your heirs receive property or land, the title has to be changed which incurs a stamp duty, and the property or land revenue may incur extra income tax but there are no others.

 However, if you own assets overseas, this may not be the case.
 Some countries will charge death duties on your global estate such as Inheritance Tax (US & UK for example) whereas others will levy transfer taxes (Australia) or perhaps capital gains taxes (Canada.)
-With modern reporting mechanisms, Governments are able to tax estates easier due to the fact that we are having to tell them what we own.
+With modern reporting mechanisms, Governments can tax estates easier due to the fact that we are having to tell them what we own.